A Constructive Proof that Many Groups with Non-Torsion 2-Cohomology are Not Matricially Stable: Examples

-In order to compute a non-torsion cocycle we will develop one as a central extension as in Proposition~\ref{same}.
-We will do this by computing the dual extension to the relation $[a_4,a_1]=1$ relative to the to the other relations.
+In order to compute a non-torsion cocycle we will develop one as a central extension.
+We will do this by ``blowing up'' the relation $[a_4,a_1]=e$.
 Thus we get a group~$\tilde{\Gamma}$ generated by $\tilde{a}_1,\ldots,\tilde{a}_6$ with the relations

 \begin{rmk} The reader is warned that such an extension cannot be made for any homogeneous relation in any torsion-free finitely generated nilpotent group.
 Consider the group $\Lambda$ generated by $b_1,\ldots, b_4$ with the relations